-With respect to indirect operational GHG emissions associated with electrical energy use, the project would result in a slight increase in electricity demand over existing conditions.
-However, as set forth in the Energy Policy adopted by EBMUD's Board of Directors, EBMUD's goal is to be carbon free for indirect emissions and achieve a 50 percent reduction in direct emissions compared to 2000 levels by 2040 (EBMUD, 2018b).
+With respect to indirect operational GHG emissions associated with electrical energy use, the Project would not increase electricity demand over existing conditions.
+Furthermore, as set forth in the Energy Policy adopted by EBMUD's Board of Directors, EBMUD's goal is to be carbon free for indirect emissions and achieve a 50 percent reduction in direct emissions compared to 2000 levels by 2040 (EBMUD, 2018).
 Through the increased use of renewable diesel, purchase of electricity from greener and more sustainable sources, and reduced raw water pumping, EBMUD has reduced total GHG emissions since 2000.
-To meet EBMUD's indirect emissions GHG goal, the Energy Policy requires EBMUD to focus on energy conservation, development of economical renewable energy projects, GHG offset projects, and the purchase of renewable energy credits (EBMUD, 2018b).
-Due to implementation of the Energy Policy, EBMUD consistently meets its annual indirect GHG emissions reduction goals and would continue to comply with the Energy Policy, ensuring that indirect emissions associated with the project would be minimized.
-Therefore, the project's indirect operational GHG emissions would not conflict with the state's 2017 Scoping Plan Update, 2017 CAP, or the BAAQMD CEQA significance thresholds and the impact would be less than significant.
+To meet EBMUD's indirect emissions GHG goal, the Energy Policy requires EBMUD to focus on energy conservation, development of economical renewable energy projects, GHG offset projects, and the purchase of renewable energy credits (EBMUD, 2018).
+Due to implementation of the Energy Policy, EBMUD consistently meets its annual indirect GHG emissions reduction goals and would continue to comply with the Energy Policy, ensuring that indirect emissions associated with the Project would be minimized.
+Therefore, the Project's indirect operational GHG emissions would not conflict with the State's 2017 Scoping Plan Update, 2017 CAP, or the BAAQMD CEQA significance thresholds and the impact would be less than significant.